 Dental implants are small titanium screws that are surgically placed into the jawbone to replace the roots of missing teeth.
-They are strong enough to support crowns, bridges, and dentures, but their most important advantage is that they prevent bone loss.
+They are strong enough to support crowns, bridges, and dentures.
+The most important advantage of dental implants is that they prevent bone loss.
 Dentists and patients alike prefer dental implants when in need of a treatment to restore function and aesthetic appeal after tooth loss.

 The Dental Implant Process

 A surgeon first places the titanium root form into your jawbone.
 During the recovery process, your body integrates the form into the jawbone by encasing it in new bone material.
-After you have healed, Dr. Price will create a crown that looks and feels like your own natural tooth, and no one will be able to tell that you have an implant.
+After you have healed, Dr. Price will create a crown that looks and feels like your own natural tooth.
+No one will be able to tell that you have an implant.

 Dental Implants Prevent Facial Collapse

 When we lose a tooth, the body immediately begins to absorb the minerals in the jawbone where the root structure used to be.
 In the case of one missing tooth, this might not be a problem.
 But when we lose many or all of our teeth, this bone loss can lead to facial collapse, making it difficult or even impossible to wear dentures or chew food efficiently.